 To build strong brand recognition, you need first to create a compelling brand.
 It would be best to have a clear understanding of who your customers are and what they want and regularly engage with them.
-This effort also means investing in a brand voice and image, create content that gets shared to drive awareness of what your brand stands for, and rewarding loyalty.
+This effort also means investing in a brand voice and image, creating content that gets shared to drive awareness of what your brand stands for and rewarding loyalty.

 Converting Shoppers into Paying Customers

 One of the biggest e-commerce challenges is to convert visitors into paying customers.
 Your e-commerce website might get a lot of traffic and many clicks and impressions.
 Still, you are not making the sales you anticipated.
 What can you do to generate more e-commerce sales?